erikdewhurst/erikdewhurst/README.md

 - 👋 Hi, I’m @erikdewhurst
-- 👀 I’m a game developer, Game Design, and puzzle designer
+- 👀 I’m a video game developer, designer, and doer of all the things surrounding video games.
 - 🌱 I’m currently learning a whole slew of things
 - 📫 Find me on Twitter: @erikdewhurst